 We don’t expect much from a built-in Windows screen capture tool, but we must say the Snipping Tool is a nice surprise.
 It is well organized and user-friendly.
 A particularly nice option is the delayed screenshot which allows you to capture menus that appear on hover.
 Also, like ScreenRec, the Windows Snipping Tool has a “Copy to Clipboard” button that saves you mouse clicks.

 The Snipping Tool is good at taking screenshots but, to be honest, the screenshot editor is like a cut-down version of MS Paint.
-If it wasn’t for this, the Snipping Tool could have been the best free screenshot software windows 10.
+Otherwise, it could have been the best free screenshot software windows 10.
+If this is a deal breaker for you, here are some Snipping tool alternatives.

 Once you take a screenshot of a window, fullscreen or a quick snip, you can crop the image or draw directly on top.
 That’s it.
 You cannot insert an arrow or a comment box.
 Bottom line: We really hope you can draw…